MikoyChinese/ct_calibration/README.md

-# ct_calibration
+### CT_CALIBRATION

+---

-A tookit for multi cameras calibration in ROS, specially for tracking module.
+This repository is for multi cameras calibration, specially for tracking modules.